 The downside of this method is you’ll have to pay stamp duty upon the transfer, and your home will no longer qualify as your principal place of residence.
 Consequently you can’t claim any capital gains tax (CGT) and land tax exemptions in relation to this property.

-Method 3 - Second Mortgage or Caveat
+Method 3 - Registration of Mortgage or Caveat

 1. You fund the debt from an existing line of credit or cash reserves by gifting the property into the family trust (see below) and then lending back to yourself.